-We all know that the Business Prospectus is critical, but the thing is….how you write it and put it together.
+We all know that the Business Prospectus is critical, but what’s even more critical is how you write it and put it together.

-A business broker will simply outsource it to a secretary in their firm – they tend to be very boring, very dull and not a very interesting read.
+A business broker will simply outsource it to a secretary in their firm – they tend to be very boring, very dull and not very interesting to read.

-The key is…. knowing what needs to be in that Business Prospectus.
+The key is… knowing what needs to be in it.

-It needs to be a sales document; it needs to be a sales brochure.
+Your Business Prospectus needs to be a sales document – a sales brochure.
 It needs to be sharp and to the point.